 Technology governance functions provide oversight of technology within the Group to ensure that technology contributes to creating sustainable value both in the short and long term.
 The SBG Board is responsible for ensuring that prudent and reasonable steps have been taken regarding technology governance.
 The Group Information Technology Committee is an SBG Board committee which has the authority to review and provide guidance on matters related to the SBSA's technology strategy, budget, operations, policies and controls, SBSA's assessment of risks associated with technology, including disaster recovery, business continuity and technology security, as well as oversight of significant technology investments and expenditure.

-The committee is chaired by an independent board member, who is also a member of the Group Risk and Capital Management Committee.
+The committee is chaired by an independent board member.
 The Group Chief Operating Officer, Group Chief Information Officer and Group Chief Information Security Officer, in addition to other key executive management, are standing invitees to committee meetings.